2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/brc-thumbnailer.aspx/index.md

 ## History

-* original thumbnailer.aspx introduced with 2sxc 2 ca. 2012
+* original `thumbnailer.aspx` introduced with 2sxc 2 ca. 2012
 * replaced with ImageResizer.net ca. 2sxc 5 in ca. 2014
 * replaced with ImageFlow in ca. v12 with same URL schema ca. 2018
+* replaced the `thumbnailer.aspx` in 2019-05 to redirect to new schema, but links still worked
 * Removed thumbnailer.aspx in 2sxc 20 with the path change to `/DesktopModules/ToSic.Sxc/`

 ---